szilagyipeter99/imageprocessing/README.md

 # Image Processing
 Repository for the examples discussed in the Image Processing practices.
+Folders here only contain the source codes, explanations and figures are available on the course website.

 ### Topics can be found in the following links: